Associate Director, Human Resources (Workplace Relations)

 A staff member absent from work will notify the supervisor as soon as practicable on the day of absence, or prior if possible.
-The staff member must apply for compassionate leave online via the QUT Digital Workplace for approval at the earliest opportunity, or upon return to work.
+The staff member will submit an application for compassionate leave for approval in accordance with Appendix 3 Schedule of Authorities and Delegations at the earliest opportunity, or upon return to work.

 A supervisor may request reasonable evidence to support an application for compassionate leave.

 The Executive Director, Human Resources is authorised to approve variations to this policy in exceptional circumstances.
 Any such variation will be recorded by the Human Resources Department.

 Cumulative means a staff member’s entitlement accrues progressively during a year of service and accumulates from year to year.

 - spouse (including a current or former spouse, de facto spouse, or partner, regardless of gender identity or sexuality) of the staff member

 - a child (including an adult child, adopted child, step child and ex nuptial child), parent or step parent, grandparent, grandchild, or sibling of either the staff member or their spouse; and